Ewen2015/DMAIC/README.md

 ### Project Objective

-Increase the five-day increase rate of the trading volume from *1.04%* to the *1.10%* by the end of the second quarter (June 30, 2016); therefore the proportion of defective values drop from *15%* to *9%* (*67%* improvement), given the normality with constant variance assumption.
+Reduce the proportion of defective values from *15%* to *9%* (*67%* improvement) by the end of the second quarter (June 30, 2016), given the normality with constant variance assumption.
+That is equivalent to increase the five-day increase rate of the trading volume from *1.04%* to the *1.10%*.